-For instance, in 1979/1980, the CBN stipulated 10% as a minimum total credit for indigenous borrowers in SMEs (in real sectors).
-This figure was increase to 16% and 20% of total loans and advances in 1980 and 1989, respectively (Oyekanmi 2004; Ogunleye 2004).
+For instance, in 1979/1980, the CBN stipulated 10% as a minimum total credit for indigenous borrowers with SMEs inclusive.
+This figure was increase to 16% and 20% of total loans and advances in 1980 and 1989, respectively.
 Where any bank default, the same percentage figure will be deducted at source from the bank's deposits with the CBN and such amount will be given to the sector in question through one of the development banks.

-Due to the CBN stringent measures on the defaulting banks, majority of the banks were forced to comply with the stipulation and this resulted in the improvement of the banks' lending to the SMEs sector.
-Evaluating the performance of the banks' lending to the SMEs, statistically, a total aggregate credit of N23.9 billion was disbursed to SMEs in 1992 which represents 45.1% of the total loans and advances, this figure rose to N41.5 in 1995 and to N177.1 billion in 1997 representing 24.2% and 16% of the total bank loans and advances in 1995 and 1997 respectively (Oyekanmi, 2004; Ogunleye, 2004).
+Due to the CBN stringent measures on the defaulting banks, majority of the banks were forced to comply with the stipulation and this resulted to improvement in the banks' lending to the SMEs sector.
+Evaluating the performance of the banks' lending to the SMEs, statistically, a total aggregate credit of N23.9 billion was disbursed to SMEs in 1992 which represents 45.1% of the total loans and advances, this figure rose to N41.5 in 1995 and to N177.1 billion in 1997 representing 24.2% and 16% of the total banks loans and advances in 1995 and 1997 respectively.
 In 1993, the liberalization of the financial sector as one conditions of the use of the open market operations as the major policy instrument for CBN financial control, also helped in making SMEs to remain the force in credit allocation till 1996.
 The CBN, apart from this also used the following financial support initiatives and schemes in their effort to ensure that SMEs receive a fair treatment as long credit allocation is concerned.
+Some of these scheme include;

-The National Economic Reconstruction Fund (NERFUND): The inception of SAP in 1986 which resulted to the devaluation of the Naira worsened the SMEs access to financial institutions credit for both start up capital and capital for expansion of their businesses.
+The National Economic Reconstruction Fund (NERFUND)

+The inception of SAP in 1986 which resulted to the devaluation of the Naira worsened the SMEs access to financial institutions credit for both start up capital and capital for expansion of their businesses.
 The Federal Government in collaboration with the CBN in January, 1990 established the National Economic Reconstruction Fund (NERFUND), purposely to bridge the resource gap between SMEs and the financial institutions.
 The main purpose of establishing NERFUND is to provide relatively long term loans (of period between 5-10 years), to SMEs at a reduced rates of interest so as to enhance the SMEs development for economic growth and development.
-Record shows that by 1990 and 1998, NERFUND had disbursed US\$144.9 million (Foreign Exchange) and N681.5 million (Naira) to finance 218 projects.
+Record shows that by 1990 and 1998, NERFUND had disbursed US\$144.9 million (Foreign Exchange) and N681.5million (Naira) to finance 218 projects.